 BMP pollutant materials at PGDP are stored either as a usable product, such as fuel oil, or waste.
 Hazardous waste is stored in permitted areas in accordance with regulatory requirements and the RCRA permit.
-Hazardous and mixed waste are stored in the following areas:
+Hazardous and mixed wastes are stored in the following areas:

 - C-733

 - C-746-Q

 - C-752-A

-- C-746-H3 90-Day Accumulation Area

 - Other temporary 90-Day Accumulation Areas

 - Satellite Accumulation Areas

-In accordance with the Hazardous Waste Facility permit, when waste is received at a permitted storage area, the waste type, date to storage, and amount is entered into a log sheet and a computer file.
+In accordance with the Hazardous Waste Management Facility Permit, when waste is received at a permitted storage area, the waste type, date to storage, and amount is entered into a log sheet and a computer file.
 When waste is removed from the permitted storage areas, this is also noted in a log sheet and computer file; therefore, the waste inventory at permitted hazardous waste storage areas is maintained and available.